KMKyaw/binance-tick-fetcher/README.md

 # Binance Data Fetcher 📊

-A Python library to fetch and process trade data from Binance for a specified asset and date.
-This script downloads the raw data, processes it into a clean CSV format, and manages temporary files efficiently.
+A Python library to fetch and process tick data from Binance for a specified asset and date.
+This script downloads the data, processes it into a clean CSV format, and return pandas.DataFrame.

 ![Python](https://img.shields.io/badge/Python-3.7%2B-blue?logo=python)
 ![Requests](https://img.shields.io/badge/Requests-2.x-yellow?logo=python)